 Famous for their music (and for some, their transition into film), these seven pop stars were icons of their age.
 They continue to live on as permanent parts of pop culture, with some now more famous than when they were alive.
 As stars, they all made large amounts of money during their careers, generating healthy fortunes to be passed on.
-These are the people that some of the most famous pop icons left their fortunes to.
+These are the people who received some of the most famous pop icons’ fortunes.

 Elvis Presley, the King of Rock and Roll, earned the nickname for a reason: he was one of the most successful artists in history.
 Surprisingly, by the time of his death, his career earnings had taken a serious hit and he was left with a small net worth.
 It still amassed to roughly $5 million, about $20 million by today’s standards, but it was small by comparison to what it had been.